Scenic World: Skyway

 Built in 1958, the Scenic Skyway is another cable-driven conveyance at Scenic World.
 It travels across the gorge above the Katoomba Falls, 270 m above the valley floor.
 The original Scenic Skyway was withdrawn on 4 April 2004 after 587,401 crossings and now sits in the picnic area at Scenic World.
 It was replaced by a new cabin in December of the same year.
 The new Skyway was built by Doppelmayr and CWA Constructions, and features a 72-person cabin with sections of liquid crystal glass that turns a raised section of the floor transparent as the ride progresses.
 In November 2005, a second station on the opposite cliff-face opened, allowing Skyway passengers to disembark and follow bush walking trails to the nearby Echo Point.

 In November 2017, the latest Scenic Skyway cabin was launched.
 This Skyway cabin is 30% bigger than its predecessor, offering visitors a more spacious ride with easier boarding, as well as free Wi-Fi.

 Cableway

-In 2000, Scenic World installed the Sceniscender, it is now called Scenic Cableway, 84-passenger cable car from Doppelmayr that passes over a 25 m tower on the edge of the cliff, and then 510 m to the Botton Station in the Jamison Valley 200 m below.
+In 2000, Scenic World installed the Sceniscender, now called Scenic Cableway, a 84-passenger cable car from Doppelmayr that travels between the top and bottom of the escarpment, offering an alternate way of reaching the valley floor.
+Leaving the Upper Station, the Cableway travels over a 25 m tower on the edge of the cliff, and then travels 510 m to the Lower (Bottom) Station in the Jamison Valley 200 m below.